Brunson, Barrett help Knicks rally to beat 76ers 106-104 - NewsBreak

 Garland, Mitchell lead Cavs past Lakers to 8th straight win

-LOS ANGELES (AP) — Donovan Mitchell scored 33 points and Darius Garland added 24 in the dynamic Cleveland backcourt's return from injury absences, and the Cavaliers rolled past LeBron James and the Los Angeles Lakers 114-100 Sunday for their eighth consecutive victory.
-Jarrett Allen added 16 points to back...
+LOS ANGELES — (AP) — Donovan Mitchell scored 33 points and Darius Garland added 24 in the dynamic Cleveland backcourt's return from injury absences, and the Cavaliers rolled past LeBron James and the Los Angeles Lakers 114-100 Sunday for their eighth consecutive victory.
+Jarrett Allen added 16 points...

 Yardbarker